Share this post on:

 The two Utilitarian Temperaments are the Rational (Pragmatic and Abstract) and the Artisan (Pragmatic and Concrete).

 Neither the MBTI nor Jung has a corresponding or comparable dichotomy to the Keirsey Action Style classification.
-This is a significant difference between Keirsey’s Temperaments and Myers and Jung’s work in Cognitive Personality Styles.
+The Action Style significantly differs between Keirsey’s Temperaments and Myers and Jung’s work in Cognitive Personality Styles.

 Informative versus Directive Roles